 Data from the NCMHCD on Indigenous status should be interpreted with caution.
 Jurisdictional advice is that the data quality and completeness of Indigenous identification varies.
 The methodology for the identification of Indigenous status varies both between jurisdictions and between services within a jurisdiction.
 Subsequently, the identification process may result in a different status being recorded among multiple service contacts or between service providers.
-Indigenous status is missing for 7.0% of contacts in the 2015-16 NCMHCD.
+Indigenous status is missing for 5.3% of contacts in the 2016-17 NCMHCD.

-States and territories provided additional information on the quality of the Indigenous status data for 2015-16 as follows:
+States and territories provided additional information on the quality of the Indigenous status data for 2016-17 as follows:

-- New South Wales reported the quality of the Indigenous status data to be acceptable but that there are always opportunities to improve and that variation in Indigenous status is impacted by changes in culture, processes and systems. - Victoria reported the quality of the Indigenous status data to be acceptable but that there continue to be areas for improvement based on the National best practice guidelines for collecting Indigenous status in health data sets. - Queensland reported that the quality of Indigenous status data was acceptable, with continued improvement on reporting from earlier years.
-The number of records with an unknown/not stated Indigenous status continued to
+- · New South Wales reported the quality of the Indigenous status data acceptable and consistent with previous years, reporting that there are always opportunities for improvement. - \cdot Victoria reported the quality of the Indigenous status data to be acceptable but that there continue to be areas for improvement based on the National best practice guidelines for collecting Indigenous status in health data sets.